kyverno/kyverno/test/conformance/kuttl/generate/clusterpolicy/standard/data/sync/cpol-data-sync-update-trigger-no-match/README.md

 ## Description

-This test checks to ensure that deletion of a trigger resource, with a generate data declaration and sync enabled, results in the downstream resource's deletion.
+This test checks to ensure that updates a trigger that no longer matching the rule, with a generate data declaration and sync enabled, results in the downstream resource's deletion.

 ## Expected Behavior